Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

 Both were pretty simple processes, but I did hit a few snags when going through the background check.
 In the background check, I forgot to take out my first ever "experience" on my resume.
 This was something that I did when I was just under 14 with my uncle and, therefore, didn't have any tax paperwork to prove I was employed.
-It was just something that my uncled payed me for doing that I put on my resume to show that I could handle labor when I started applying to jobs.
+It was just something that my uncle payed me for doing that I put on my resume to show that I could handle labor when I started applying to jobs.
 Now, however, I have that removed from my resume.
 It is no longer necessary to have on there and will make for less of a headache in the future.
 Besides that snag, the background check went and drug test went well!